dataforseo/TypeScriptClient/docs/interfaces/ISerpYoutubeVideoSubtitlesTaskPostRequestInfo.md

 example:
 http://your-server.com/postbackscript?id=$id
 http://your-server.com/postbackscript?id=$id&tag=$tag
-Note: special symbols in postback_url will be urlencoded;
+Note: special characters in postback_url will be urlencoded;
-i.a., the # symbol will be encoded into %23
+i.a., the # character will be encoded into %23
+learn more on our Help Center

 #### Defined in

-main.ts:63443
+main.ts:71644

 ***